josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 mechanism for reflecting the work that they do for the IETF back to their ISOC management.

-IAO's oversight functions must be complete and coherent.
-For example, it might either take on full oversight responsibility for staff employment functions (including reporting structures and career development), or the oversight role must be limited to review input submitted to the external sources responsible for employment.
+IAO's oversight and management functions must be complete and coherent.
+For example, it might either take on full oversight responsibility for staff employment functions (including reporting structures for management reporting and career development), or the oversight role must be limited to review input submitted to the external sources responsible for employment, leaving the question of competing priorities unsolved.

 ## Lack of Resources {#lack-resources}